riveranalyst/software/README.md

 ## Usage
 ### Database architecture

-RA database structure is composed of several tables (data models) such as IDO (Interstitial Dissolved Oxygen), which is linked to a MeasStation (measurement stations) via a foreign key.
+RA database structure is composed of several tables (data models) such as IDO (Interstitial Dissolved Oxygen), which is linked to a MeasPosition (measurement positions) via a foreign key.
 The figure below illustrates the database architecture through an Entity-Relationship diagram:

 ![River Analyst database architecture][d-struc]